 Dolpo Trek is an outstanding trek in a remote region of western Nepal.
 The entire district was closed to trekkers until 1990.
-A special permit is required for Trekking in the Dolpo region.
-Dolpo is located inside the Shey-Phoksundo National Park in mid-western, behind the Dhaulagiri massif, towards the Tibetan plateau.
-You will have an excellent opportunity to meet with the nomadic natives and their way of life, almost being unaffected and unexplored during summer Dolpo trek, and also, you will still have an opportunity to meet the nomadic people and their lifestyle virtually untouched and unexplored.
+We need a special permit for Trekking in the Dolpo region.
+Dolpo is lying inside the Shey-Phoksundo National Park in mid-western, behind the Dhaulagiri massif, towards the Tibetan plateau.
+You will have an excellent opportunity to meet with the nomadic natives.
+With their way of life, It is the regions of totally un spoilt and less travel.
+During summer Dolpo trek, and also, you will still have an opportunity to meet the nomadic people.
+As well as their lifestyle virtually untouch and totally unique.

 The warm welcome given by the Dolpo & the fascinating insight into the Tibetan way of life makes this an extraordinarily varied & unique trek.
-The major attraction during the Dolpo trek is wildlife, ancient Buddhist monastery, beautiful lakes, and a vast array of natural vegetation.
+The major attraction during the Dolpo trek is wildlife.
+An ancient Buddhist monastery, beautiful lakes, and a vast array of natural vegetation.
 The trail of Dolpo Trekking begins from the flight from Nepalgunj to Jumla, and the fantastic hiking begins.
-Dolpo Trek is considered as very famous hidden valley trek where trekkers will be overwhelmed by the fascinating villages, land of mystery, scenery, and peace, etc.
+Dolpo Trek is one of the best unique valley trek.
+Where trekkers will be enjoying by the fascinating villages, land of mystery, scenery, and peace, etc.

 Duration: 24 days